PDQ® - NCI's Comprehensive Database

 NCI Cancer Genetics Services Directory

-PDQ directory of about 500 individuals who provide services related to cancer genetics (cancer risk assessment, genetic counseling, genetic susceptibility testing, and others).
+A searchable directory of individuals who provide services related to cancer genetics (cancer risk assessment, genetic counseling, genetic susceptibility testing, and others).

 Other Ways to Get PDQ Information